 Each day, you will be invited to join the story.
-The structure of the trip is based on a rabbinical model.
-You will join the story without knowing the destination or where we are going.
-This allows for you to experience the story as it unfolds before you.
+The structure of the trip is based on the rabbinical model.
+Every location will allow you to experience the story as it unfolds before you.
 You will learn with your feet as we try to follow in the footsteps of Rabbi Jesus the Messiah.
 Everyday you will be challenged physically, emotionally, and spiritually in ways never experienced before.

 UPCOMING STUDY TOURS